MicheleBrigandi/MicheleBrigandi/README.md

-# Michele Brigandì
+# Hi, I'm Michele!

-MSc student in **Computer Engineering (AI & Robotics)** at the University of Padova.
+I’m an MSc student in **Computer Engineering (AI & Robotics)** at the University of Padova.
-My academic and research focus is on applying **Machine Learning, Deep Learning, and RL** to complex scenarios, with a specific interest in unstructured biological data and structured networks.
+My focus is on applying **Machine Learning, Deep Learning, and Reinforcement Learning** to complex scenarios, with particular interest in unstructured biological data and network-structured information.

 ---